Gary Lee Davis: Execution

 Davis's last meal before his execution was ice cream.
 Shortly before his execution, Davis also requested a cigarette; as a smoking ban was in place in Colorado prisons, his request was denied.
 He made no final statement before being executed by lethal injection.

 Davis was pronounced dead at the Colorado State Penitentiary at 8:33 p.m. on October 13, 1997.
-As his death was the first execution carried out by the state of Colorado in approximately three decades, the event received intense media coverage; about 200 anti-death-penalty protesters gathered outside the prison as Davis was executed, as did a smaller group of death penalty supporters.
+As his death was the first execution carried out by the state of Colorado in approximately three decades, the event received intense media coverage; about 200 death penalty protesters gathered outside the prison as Davis was executed, as did a smaller group of death penalty supporters.

-Davis was the only person executed in Colorado between 1968 and 2020; when the state of Colorado abolished the death penalty.
-His execution was the 417th carried out in the United States since the death penalty was reinstated in 1976.
+Davis was the only person executed in Colorado between 1968 and 2020, when the state of Colorado abolished capital punishment.
+His execution was the 417th carried out in the United States since capital punishment was resumed in 1977.

 Davis' wife, Rebecca Fincham, died in prison in 2008 while serving a life sentence for May's murder.